Siddarth2026/Dual-core-Quad-HW-Threaded-ARM-ISA-Compatible-Processor/README.md

 - **`FMP.v`** — Forwarding mux is used alongside the forwarding unit to select between register file outputs and forwarded values.

 ### MEM1 — Cache Memory and Tag RAM

 * **`dmem.xco`/`dmem.v`** - Data cache memory.
 Used for load and store operations.
 In case of a cache miss, then data from main memory is written back to the cache for future quick retrieval.
 The `.xco` file is the Xilinx CORE Generator configuration for the underlying block RAM.
 * **`tagram.v`/`tagram.xco`** - Tag RAM performs cache tag lookup and validation.
 It compares the stored tag and valid bit with the requested address to determine whether a cache hit or cache miss has occurred.
 The `.xco` file is the Xilinx CORE Generator configuration for the underlying block RAM.

 ### MEM2 — Main Memory access

-*Contains the input/output ports and control signals required to access the shared main memory.
-It handles memory read and write operations, and on a cache miss, transfers data between the main memory and the data cache.
+* Contains the input/output ports and control signals required to access the shared main memory.
+It handles memory read and write operations and, on a cache miss, transfers data between main memory and the data cache.

 ### WB — Writeback